Geekgasm/kintrol/README.md

 Kintrol
 =======

-Remote control app for [LINN&reg;](http://www.linn.co.uk/) KINOS&trade; and KISTO&trade; system controllers.
+Remote control app for [LINN&reg;](http://www.linn.co.uk/) KINOS&trade;, KISTO&trade; and Klimax Kontrol&trade; system controllers.

-Copyright &copy; 2015 Oliver Götz
+Copyright &copy; 2015-2017 Oliver Götz

 This program is free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License version 3](http://www.gnu.org/licenses/gpl.html).